Frequently Asked Questions

 Can I get a copy of a CRN registration letter?

-You can obtain a copy of a CRN registration letter by completing an Application for Demand Service and submitting it to our office.
+You can obtain a copy of a CRN registration letter by completing a Request for CRN Registration Letter.
 This administrative service is subject to an hourly fee.

 If the inspector of fabricated piping being built to ASME B31.3 outside of Canada is an Authorized Inspector who is not associated with the owner directly, should he/she be signing the Certificate of Inspection box on TSK-1002 Construction Data Reports for Pressure Piping Systems form?
 If so, does he/she sign as the owner/client's inspector or the provincial Authorized Inspector spot?